 Credit: Anna Pakman

 Start your Bronx weekend at this gorgeous urban oasis overlooking the Hudson River.
 The 28-acre site contains a variety of gardens, open spaces, and outdoor art that will appeal to everyone.
 Striking views of nature and the Hudson Valley are perfect for personal photos or sharing on social media.
 A small self-service café sells locally made ice cream and other snacks, coffee, sandwiches, and salads that you can eat on an outdoor terrace.
-Admission is $10 adults, $4 children, and tickets must be purchased in advance for a specific time slot.
+Admission is $10 adults, $4 children, and tickets must be purchased in advance.

 6 pm: Have Dinner at The Hill Bistro